mikhailsinyakov/chart_the_stock_market/README.md

-# Nightlife coordination app
+# Chart the stock market app

+You can view a graph displaying the recent trend lines for each added stock You can add new stocks by their symbol name
-You can view all bars in your area
+You can remove stocks

-As an authenticated user you can:
-    - add yourself to a bar to indicate you are going there tonight
-    - remove yourself from a bar if you no longer want to go there

-When you login you should not have to search again
+You can see changes in real-time when any other user adds or removes a stock

 Created by using [Clementine.js](https://github.com/johnstonbl01/clementinejs-fcc.git) boilerplate